Pediatric Neurology Residency Program

 Adult Neurology outpatient clinics—including the residents’ continuity clinic, specialty clinics, and general neurology clinics—are located on the 2nd, 6th, and 9th floors of Rutledge Tower (RT).
 This building is connected to Medical University Hospital, MUSC Children’s Hospital and Storm Eye Institute by a skywalk.
 There are 10 clinic rooms on RT-2, 13 clinic rooms on RT-6, and 6 clinic rooms on RT-9.
 EMG/NCS laboratory facilities are located within the RT-9 area.

 Child Neurology outpatient clinics are located on the 1st floor of Rutledge Tower.
 The clinic consists of 12 examination rooms; an intake/triage room; a phone triage area; a charting area with multiple computers, printers, phones, and reference materials; and a small conference room.
-There is also office space for the nurse practitioners, clinic nurse coordinator, and financial counselor.
+There is also office space for the nurse practitioners and clinic nurse coordinator.

 Ralph H. Johnson Department of Veterans Affairs Medical Center